 Carrying out a systematic review will take longer than you might anticipate so planning is important.
 Consider the time and resources available to you.
 Consider using a Gantt chart as this will help you plan and monitor your progress.
 Take a look at this brief LinkedIn Learning course called 'Learning Gantt charts'.
 Please note: You do not need to connect your LinkedIn account.
 You will need your university username and password.

 There is a also an online course from John Hopkins University called an Introduction to Systematic Reviews and Meta Analysis.
-It is very comprehensive and takes about 13 hours to complete with a mixture of videos and exercise to do.
+It is very comprehensive and takes about 13 hours to complete with a mixture of videos and exercises to do.
 It is free.

 Include time to investigate the different databases and platforms that may cover your topic as you are likely to use more than one in your review.
+Also decide on what reference management software you are going to use.
+We support Endnote but there are other options.

 Recorded presentations below, we suggest you watch them in this order.